Quicr/bare-rust/new-arch/README.md

       abstraction, and routes events from ISRs to the app.
 - `ui-laptop`
     * Code to instantiate the app in a terminal window

+There are also a few other crates here for other purposes:

+- `mgmt-embassy`: An experimental MGMT chip firmware that just pipes UART data back and forth to the UI chip.

+- `net-idf`: An experimental NET chip firmware that connects to wifi and makes a websocket connection.

+- `cmox-sys`: A `-sys` module for the STM cryptographic library.

 ## Quickstart